photoprism/photoprism-docs/docs/contact.md

 #### General Inquiries ####

-Feel free to contact us at [hello@photoprism.app](mailto:hello@photoprism.app) if you have general questions, want to support our work, or just want to say hello.
+Feel free to contact us at [hello@photoprism.app](mailto:hello@photoprism.app) with anything that is on your mind, even if you just want to say hello.
+It is our goal to answer all questions we receive from our users, customers, partners, and the developer community.
+Our team also welcomes feedback if you believe something can or should be improved.

 Responsible for editorial content according to § 5 TMG / § 55 RStV: